CHAPTER Rev 300 BUSINESS PROFITS TAX

 (3) File its own business tax return unless it is part of a combined return.

-(c) The following modifications shall be made to federal form 1120S to arrive at the net profit from all business activity:
+(c) The following modifications shall be made to federal Form 1120S to arrive at the net profit from all business activity:

-(1) The ordinary income or loss from trade or business activities on page one of federal form 1120S shall be increased or decreased by all necessary adjustments including, but not limited to, on schedule K of federal form 1120S for the amounts of:
+(1) The ordinary income or loss from trade or business activities on page one of federal Form 1120S shall be increased or decreased by all necessary adjustments including, but not limited to, on schedule K of federal Form 1120S for the amounts of:

 a.
 Gross income or loss from real estate rental activities less expenses for such activities;